ImpactDevelopment/ImpactIssues/Optifine.md

 # Instruction for adding optifine into impact
-If you prefer watching a vidoe please watch [this](https://www.youtube.com/watch?v=o1LHq6L0ibk)
+If you prefer watching a video please watch [this](https://www.youtube.com/watch?v=o1LHq6L0ibk)
 ## Download optifine here
 You can find it [here](optifine.net)